EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

-* X_V - the x-coordinate of the ephemeral public key of Party V
+* G_Y - the x-coordinate of the ephemeral public key of Party V
 * C_V - variable length connection identifier
 * H() - the hash function in the HKDF, which takes a CBOR byte string (bstr) as input and produces a CBOR byte string as output.
 The use of '.cborseq' is exemplified in {{CBOR}}.